Trincomalee The East, Sri Lanka Travel Guide

 Immigration officers may take fingerprints upon arrival.

 No compulsory vaccination certificates for entry for most travelers.
-Check if you are coming from a Yellow Fever risk country.
+Check if you are coming from a Yellow Fever a nation with potential dangers.

 Consult a medical professional for recommended vaccinations before your trip.